-Whether it’s the ocean, a waterfall, a river, or just the shower/bath tub.
-Doing a water cleanse is an amazing mindfulness practice!
+Whether it’s the ocean, a waterfall, a river, or just the shower/bathtub.
+Doing water cleanse is an amazing mindfulness practice!
 Imagine all your fears and worries washing away with the waves and you are a new person after.
 (Bonus points if you go cliff jumping.
-Might give you anxiety before the anxiety cleanse though.)
+Might give you anxiety before the anxiety cleanses though.)

 Related Blog: How To Overcome Anxiety As A Teen Using Mindfulness